TeamGloomy/TeamGloomy.github.io/index.md

 ## Partnership

-TeamGloomy are working in close partnership with Flymaker/Mellow to ensure that 100% compatability is obtained with their boards and to cover all of your 3D printer electronics requirements.
+TeamGloomy are working in close partnership with Flymaker/Mellow to ensure that 100% compatibility is obtained with their boards and to cover all of your 3D printer electronics requirements.